nickbreen/docker-wp-setup/README.md

 |---------------|---------
 | WP_SUBDOMAINS | "yes"

-Path-based multisites are not supported.
+Path-based multisite setups are not supported.

-A domain mapping plugin is not required.
-Use the convenience function to
+A domain mapping plugin is not required, though there is no UI to conveniently administer site domains.

-register a new site.
+Use the convenience function to register a new site.
+It will configure all domain mapping values.

     WP_COMMANDS: |
       new_site sitea sitea.dev http://sitea.dev "Site A"
       wp --url=http://sitea.dev theme activate twentyfourteen

+Cookies are configured to be issued for only the site's domain.
+Cookies are shared between www.example.com and example.com.

 ## Themes and Plugins